timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-02-20
+# Objectives for Today 2025-02-21

 - Just Chatting as we Get started & warmed up.
-- Dig slightly into Turtle Bot crash on reconnection.
+- Writing more on the Prefab Article series.
 - Scene transitions from A to B in Turbo Boom! / Turtle Brains.
+(Why RenderTarget's not working?)
-- Writing more on the Prefab Article series.
+- Going until 'sleepy' then taking a nap/sleep... and seeing how the day unfolds.
+Didn't sleep last night.

 ## Events / Notices / Coming Soon